dbrady/struct_diff/README.md

 with mostly equivalent data arranged in different orders, was a great big barrel of no fun!

-NOTE: This gem is just barely pupating from "kludgy hack" to a ruby gem, which means it's really just "a ruby gem that contains a kludge hack".
+NOTE: This gem is just *barely* pupating from "kludgy hack" to "a ruby gem that thinly wraps a kludgy hack".
 My development objectives for this tool are to increase functionality and to make it easier to use.
-Right now it's, well, it's a kludge hack.
+If the move to a gem proves useful then I'll consider treating the code as something I care about maintaining.
+Right now it's, well, it's a kludgy hack.
 Draw your own assumptions (the more dismal the better).

 ## Installation